-Employees are directly responsible for legitimate use of sick/personal leave.
-The taking of sick/personal leave under false pretenses is a serious violation of School policy.
-An employee's use of sick/personal leave (excused or unexcused) may be taken into consideration in the individual's periodic performance rating for pay increases, promotions, and continuation of employment.
-Please refrain from requesting personal leave in May as substitute teachers are unavailable.
-You may not take a personal day preceding and following a school scheduled holiday unless approved by your supervisor or Division Head.
+Employees are directly responsible for legitimate use of paid time off.
+The taking of paid time off under false pretenses is a serious violation of School policy.
+An employee's use of paid time off (excused or unexcused) may be taken into consideration in the individual's periodic performance rating for pay increases, promotions, and continuation of employment.
+Please refrain from requesting paid time off in May as substitute teachers are unavailable.
+You may not take a personal day preceding and following a School scheduled holiday unless approved by your Supervisor.